MarkLagodych/walc/README.md

 In order to perform I/O, the interpreter decodes the program as an I/O command, executes the command, supplies encoded user input if needed, and repeats again.

-See [example interpreters](./tools/) written in Lua and TypeScript in under 300 LOC that are optimized for running lambda calculus for a long time without speed and memory usage degradation.
+See [example interpreters](./tools/) written in Lua and TypeScript in under 300 LOC or in C in under 800 LOC that are optimized for running lambda calculus for a long time with stable speed and non-badly-exploding memory usage.

 You can run some [example lambda expressions](./examples/walc/) with:
 ```sh